 Then I was watching a YouTube channel called Joel and Lia.
 I found it because I’m fascinated by British accents.
 They do accents, but not that well.
 They do a great job of picking topics Americans are interested in hearing British people talk about.
-I clicked on What British People Love about America (open floor plans, for one) and then Questions for Americans for Britains
+I clicked on What British People Love about America (open floor plans, for one) and then Questions for Americans from British people.

 The questions Joel and Lia asked are really good:

 Why do you still use credit cards?
 We don’t here, and we’re using the technology you invented.
-They said the slowest lines in London are the ones where an American is trying to use a credit card.
+The slowest lines in London are the ones where an American is trying to use a credit card.